Sai-10z/DiseaseSense/README.md

 | Random Forest | 97.62% |
 | Gradient Boosting | 97.62% |

-> **⚠️ Important:** These accuracy results were obtained using the project's dataset and evaluation methodology.
+> **Important:** These accuracy results were obtained using the project's dataset and evaluation methodology.
 The dataset is a benchmark-style symptom/disease dataset and these results **do not represent real-world clinical diagnostic accuracy**.
 The reported performance should not be interpreted as evidence that the model can reliably diagnose diseases in clinical settings.

 ## 🏆 Selected Model